-- 1. To contribute to the enrichment of general education by helping students know and understand social welfare needs, services, and issues. - To prepare students for further study leading to the baccalaureate degree in Social Work Education. - 3.
-To prepare students for immediate employment in social welfare positions not requiring the Bachelor's degree or graduate work in Social Work Education. - To prepare students for immediate employment in one of the other human service occupations.
+- 1. To contribute to the enrichment of general education by helping students know and understand social welfare needs, services, and issues. - 2.
+To prepare students for further study leading to the baccalaureate degree in Social Work Education. - 3.
+To prepare students for immediate employment in social welfare positions not requiring the Bachelor's degree or graduate work in Social Work Education. - 4.
+To prepare students for immediate employment in one of the other human service occupations.

-The Social Work curriculum is a seven quarter program with Cooperative Work Experience being required as indicated.
+The Social Work curriculum is a seven quarter program with cooperative Work Experience being required as indicated.
 The student who completes the curriculum listed below will receive the Associate in Social Work Degree.

-Courses Hours
+Courses Hor urs

-BIO 101 Principles of Biology 5

-BIO 102 Principles of Biology

-CWE 101-102 15

-ENG 101 Composition and Rhetoric 5

-ENG 102 Composition and Literature 5

-HUM 222 Western World Literature 5
+BIO BIO CWE ENG ENG HUM 101 102 222 Survey of Biology Survey of Biology -103 Cooperative Work Experience Composition and Rhetoric Composition and Literature Western World Literature 5 15 5 5

-HIS 211-212 Western Civilization I-II or
+HIS Western Civilization I-II or 10

-HIS 251-252 U.S. History I-II 10
+HIS U.S. History I-11 10

 MAT 100 College Algebra or

 MAT 130 Basic Ideas of Mathematics 5

 POL 201 American Government

-PSY 101 Introduction to Psychology
+PSY 101 Introduction to Psychology 5

 PSY 201 Social and Personal Disorganization 5

 SOC 105 Introduction to Sociology 5

 SOC 115 Introduction to Social Welfare 5

 SOC 260 Social Problems 5

-SOC 263 Social Work Methods
+SOC 263 Social Work Methods 5

 SOC 293 Family Relations 5

-SOC 295 Behavioral Science Laboratory in Field Work
+SOC 295 Behavioral Science Laboratory in Field Work 5

-SPC 108 Fundamentals of Speech
+SPC 108 Fundamentals of Speech 5

+Physical Educati on as required

-GRAND TOTAL 105
+GRAND TOTAL